Canadian Taxpayers Federation: Taxes

 In 2015 CTF organized the no side for the transit tax referendum in British Columbia's Lower Mainland, proposing a 0.5% increase in the local sales tax to finance transit infrastructure in the greater Vancouver area.
 Despite being outspent more than 160-to-1 by the yes side, the CTF no side won the referendum with 61.7% of the popular vote.

-By 2020, the government of British Columbia fully eliminated MSP premiums after years of advocacy by the CTF.
+By 2020, the government of British Columbia eliminated MSP premiums after years of advocacy by the CTF.

 The organization holds an annual "Gas Tax Honesty" day.
 As of 2010, over 150,000 Canadians signed the CTF's gas tax petition demanding lower and dedicated fuel taxes.
 The organization advocates that fuel taxes be dedicated to a "municipal roadway trust" and not to general spending.
 Manitoba and Saskatchewan have passed legislation requiring the fuel tax be dedicated to roads.

+It is not to be confused with "Canadians for Tax Fairness" Canadians for Tax Fairness | Canadians for Tax Fairness.
+It is a progressive non-profit advocacy group which is focused on more equitable tax collection and more effective use of the funds.

 Government transparency

 In 1990 the CTF led a petition drive in Saskatchewan and Alberta which led to the implementation of freedom of information legislation (FOI).
 The organization also organized advocates in British Columbia and Manitoba to oppose the weakening of existing FOI laws.
 CTF also participates in "Right to Know Week", where multiple organizations advocate more open government.

 In 2009, CTF joined the Canadian Newspaper Association and BC Freedom of Information and Privacy Association requesting that the Prime Minister follow U.S. President Barack Obama's example and post details of stimulus spending online.

 More recently, the organization demanded that Members of the Legislative Assembly of Alberta (MLAs) post their credit card receipts and expenses online, and that the Legislative Assembly's expenses be subject to the Freedom of Information and Protection of Privacy Act.
 This was in addition to a petition to have members of parliament (MPs) and senators be audited after audits of the British parliament and Nova Scotia members revealed wasteful and unethical spending.
 In June, the House of Commons agreed to allow spot audits but would not allow the release the names of those being audited.

 CTF also supported Ontario PC Member of Provincial Parliament Lisa MacLeod's effort to disclose all contracts and grants over $10,000 and travel/hospitality expenses.

 In 2012, the Alberta government began requiring 400 senior staff and MLAs to post expenses, including receipts, online.